IDinsight/ask-a-question/docs/develop/contributing.md

     ## Install pre-commit

-    Navigate to repo and run pre-commit
+    Navigate to repo and install pre-commit

         cd aaq-core
-        pre-commit install  # 👈 to run it automatically before each commit
+        pre-commit install

 ### Make your changes